 , Director of University Programs, Intrax Global Internships

 ProWorld’s mission is to empower communities, promote social and economic development, conserve the environment, and cultivate educated and compassionate global citizens.
 We invite students to join the ProWorld mission and make a difference in our host communities through our sustainable development model.

-In 2013, Duke students will have the option of working on the following three projects:
+Duke students will have the option of working on the following three projects:

 1. Restoring and maintaining local rainforests through tree planting, nurseries and other projects.

 2. Researching and conducting outreach for the conservation project

 3.Supporting and improving the work of local community groups to use sustainable alternative projects to protect the environment and generate income for local communities.